Lemmont/Safe-PDF-Redaction-Tool/resources/personal/logs/week3.md

 Gland:

-> *The glyph shifts present in a PDF document are dependent on the specific workflow used to produce the PDF document.
-This includes an originating software, called the PDF producer by the ISO 32000 PDF standard [19], and any software that may modify the PDF file contents thereafter, including, for example, a redaction tool.
-A given workflow creates a specific pattern of glyph shifts, determining, in part, the security of any redacted text* (p.
+> _The glyph shifts present in a PDF document are dependent on the specific workflow used to produce the PDF document.
+This includes an originating software, called the PDF producer by the ISO 32000 PDF standard [19], and any software that may modify the PDF file contents thereafter,
+> including, for example, a redaction tool.
+A given workflow creates a specific pattern of glyph shifts,
+> determining, in part, the security of any redacted text_ (p.
 4)

 Microsoft Word "Save as a PDF" have a class of dependent schemes.
 Word Desktop 2007 to 2016 use a different scheme then Word desktop 2019 to present.

+Dependent schemes accumalte a **What You See Is What You Get** error measurement for each glyph from left to right across each line of text.

+**If redacted content is
+not removed from a Word document before running “Save as PDF”, redacted glyph positioning information affects the accumulated error value.
+Thus information about the content of a redaction is leaked into the shifts applied to non-redacted characters.**

+**A majority of the redaction tools from
+Section 3 preserved all non-redacted glyph shifts.**

+> Changing a character inside of
+> a Microsoft Word document splits the internal representation of the text fragment containing the
+> character into two fragments.

+> In cases where integrity requirements may be relaxed, the NSA-recommended practice of altering
+> the original document to replace the redacted text with meaningless text, e.g. REDACTED, provides
+> the highest level of security.

+Thus:

+- Remove to-be-redacted-text from document (directly edit/remove the command)
+- Replace it with a text which preserves semantic context/meaning and make it a fixed width.
+- Most important: DO NOT KEEP THE SAME WIDTH AS THE ORIGNAL TEXT!

 ### 15-11: